syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 * The phase's [name](/api/js/ejdiagram#members:nodes-phases-name "name") property is used to define the name of the phase and its further used to find the phase from swimlane at runtime and do any customization.

-* The swimlane [phaseSize](/api/js/ejdiagram#members:nodes-phasesize "phaseSize") property is used to set the height of the phase header.
+* The swimlane [phaseSize](/api/js/ejdiagram#members:nodes-phasesize "phaseSize") property is used to set the height/width of the phase header based on [orientation](/api/js/ejdiagram#members:nodes-orientation "orientation") property of swimlane.

 The following code example illustrates how to add a phase on initializing swimlane.